aidanhadley/linux-icons/README.md

 ![Image](./matte/endeavour/endeavour-matte512.png)

+*Pictured above is the matte icon for EndeavourOS*

 This is a collection of Icons for some of the main Linux Discord servers, although they can also have applications elsewhere.
 The main goal behind this is to have a central place where consistient icons and assets can be stored for anyone to use.
 This inistally started as just for Pride Month, but has plans to provide a simple, consistint logo design for regular use as well as special occiasions.

 ## Current Provided Icons